 Jesus: The Ultimate Example of Loneliness

 God himself, in the person of Jesus, experienced loneliness in all its most painful forms.
 But rather than avoiding it, he sought out loneliness and desolation, even though those around him often resisted his efforts.

-"...he withdrew from there in a boat to a desolate place by himself.
-But when the crowds heard it, they followed him on foot from the towns." -Matthew 14:13
+In many instances in the gospels, Jesus seems exhausted by his ministry.
+The gospel writer Mathew records that "...he withdrew from there in a boat to a desolate place by himself.
+But when the crowds heard it, they followed him on foot from the towns" (Matthew 14:13).

 We might use these words as ultimate proof that even Jesus despaired in times of loneliness.
 However, this is not the end of the story.